-Budgeted cost: £40,000
+Budgeted cost: £58,961

 Activity Evidence that supports this approach Challenge number(s) addressed Reading fluency and comprehension 1:1 support EEF - Improving Literacy in KS2 Reading Recommendations EEF - T+L Toolkit - One to One Tuition - On average, one to one tuition is very effective at improving pupil outcomes.
-Tuition is more likely to make an impact if it is additional to and explicitly linked with normal lessons 2.4 Targeted Maths - Times table recall 1:1 and small groups EEF - T+L Toolkit - One to One Tuition - On average, one to one tuition is very effective at improving pupil outcomes.
+Tuition is more likely to make an impact if it is additional to and explicitly linked with normal lessons 2,4 Targeted Maths - Times table recall 1:1 and small groups EEF - T+L Toolkit - One to One Tuition - On average, one to one tuition is very effective at improving pupil outcomes.
 Tuition is more likely to make an impact if it is additional to and explicitly linked with normal lessons EEF - T+L Toolkit - Small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
-2,3 Phonics and Lexia Interventions 1:1 and small groups EEF - T+L Toolkit - One to One Tuition - On average, one to one tuition is very effective at improving pupil outcomes.
+2, 3 Phonics and Speech and Language small groups and 1:1 Very high impact for very low cost based on extensive evidence EEF - Phonics has a positive impact overall (+5 months) with very extensive evidence EEF - T+L Toolkit - One to One Tuition - On average, one to one tuition is very effective at improving pupil outcomes.
 Tuition is more likely to make an impact if it is additional to and explicitly linked with normal lessons EEF - T+L Toolkit - Small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
-4
+4 Developing learning behaviours and Metacognition EEF - Metacognition - The evidence indicates that explicitly teaching strategies to help plan, monitor and evaluate specific aspects of their learning can be effective.
+3